thoughtram/blog/_posts/2016-05-19-thomas-joins-thoughtram.md

 imageUrl:  "/images/thomas_high_res.png"

-summary: "Nearly two years passed since we announced thoughtram on this blog.
-It's been an amazing journey for us.
-Today we are happy to announce a big step forward for us as a company."
+summary: "Today we are happy to announce a big step forward for us as a company.
+Thomas Burleson joins our Team!"

 categories:
   - announcements